hongcchen/navigating_rejection/README.md

 # Requirements and Reproducibility

-The code is organized entirely in Jupyter Notebooks to allow for quick and straightforward reproduction of the study’s statistical analysis and result visualizations.
+The code is organized entirely in Jupyter Notebooks to allow for quick and straightforward reproduction of this study’s statistical analysis and result visualizations.

 A full list of dependencies can be found in environment.yml.
-To quickly set up the environment with the necessary packages, follow these steps:
+If you encounter any compatibility issues, you can use this file to recreate the environment with the required packages for consistency.

 ```
 conda env create -f environment.yml